Maui Beach Tips

 Finally, The Fun Stuff!
 Your Day At The Beach

-- What to take TO the beach: drinking water, reef-safe sunscreen (at least SPF30), towels or beach mats (beach chairs, if you wish), bag for your trash, sunglasses, sun hat, beach shoes or slippers, and a change of clothes if you plan to go somewhere afterwards (wet swimsuits are not very comfortable for strolling around town!)
+- What to take TO the beach: drinking water, reef-safe sunscreen (at least SPF30–see more below), towels or beach mats (beach chairs, if you wish), bag for your trash, sunglasses, sun hat, beach shoes or slippers, and a change of clothes if you plan to go somewhere afterwards (wet swimsuits are not very comfortable for strolling around town!)

-- Due to our proximity to the Equator, Maui’s tropical sun can burn you fast, even more so when you are near the water, and even on a cloudy overcast day.
+- Maui’s tropical sun can burn you fast, even more so when you are near the water, and even on a cloudy overcast day.
 Nothing can ruin a vacation faster than a painful sunburn!
 Keep slathering on your high-SPF sunscreen throughout the day, but make sure it is reef-safe.
 Many sunscreens have ingredients that can irreparably harm the coral reefs.
 On January 2, 2021, a new law took effect in Hawaii prohibiting the sale or distribution of sunscreens that contain oxybenzone or octinoxate, two chemicals that have been proven harmful to the marine ecosystems.
 And starting October 1, 2022, mineral sunscreen will be the only sunscreen approved for sale on Maui.
 If you brought sunscreen with you that contains oxybenzone or octinoxate, please do not use it here.
-Instead, choose mineral sunscreens with titanium oxide or zinc oxide are reef-friendly choices.
+Instead, choose mineral sunscreens with titanium oxide or zinc oxide, as they are reef-friendly choices.